sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_the_important_things.md

 * You have peace of mind as tasks you need to do are not forgotten.

 ## Contextual forces

-{{<whatis text=`
 These describe factors at play that influence the outcome of the practice.
 They are not necessarily good or bad, but they are important to be aware of.
-Some contextual forces are enablers, giving the practice a higher chance of being useful.
-Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers
+The following factors support effective application of the practice:

 * You can decide and manage your tasks.
 * You are aware of your personal goals and ambitions.
 * You always have a notebook (digital or analogue) close by.
 * You can communicate your intent to people effectively.

-### Deterrents
+### Enablers
+The following factors support effective application of the practice:

 * You do not know what your goals and ambitions are.
 * You find it hard to rank tasks according to their importance.
-* You are not able to consistently apply a prioritization technique.
+* You are unable to consistently apply a prioritization technique.
-* Others tend to decide what actions you should take for you (micromanagement).
+* Others frequently dictate the individual's tasks and priorities (micromanagement).

 ## Solution